-RG3 Girlfriend Grete Šadeiko Saves Cleveland Browns QB At Florida State
+RG3 Girlfriend Grete Sadeiko Saves Cleveland Browns QB At Florida State

-Robert Griffin III’s girlfriend, Grete Šadeiko, may have saved the athlete from himself.
+Robert Griffin III’s girlfriend, Grete Sadeiko, may have saved the athlete from himself.
 RG3’s girlfriend is a member of the Florida State Track & Field team, which is where an incident took place this past week.
-That incident was caught on camera and posted by website TMZ, showing how Grete Šadeiko may have even kept RG3 from getting into a fight.
+That incident was caught on camera and posted by website TMZ, showing how Grete Sadeiko may have even kept RG3 from getting into a fight.

 When the other man “stepped to” the former Baylor quarterback, RG3’s girlfriend grabbed him and pulled Griffin away from the situation.
 The video that was posted on TMZ showed that both men were pretty heated, suggesting the situation could have been much worse if Grete Sadeiko hadn’t stepped in.
 She also spoke to TMZ about the altercation.